How to Make Blackened Beeswax Ornaments

 Blackened Beeswax Ornaments for Christmas

-If you want a truly black wax project, using an artificial wax colorant is the most reliable method but it will not be a traditional folk-art craft.
+However, if you want a deep blackened wax project, using an artificial wax colorant or crayons is the most reliable method.

 Honestly, mine are more brown than black because of the type of cinnamon I choose to use.
-However, the process is exactly the same.
+However, this process is the most traditional and natural.

 - molds